 The wide spectrum of adulteration practices paired with the various analytical techniques needed to detect them highlight the complexity and importance of stringent quality assurance for turmeric products and curcumin supplements.

-ISO/IEC 17025-accredited Beta Analytic provides high-quality carbon-14 testing to detect synthetic petrochemical-derived adulteration of products claiming to be 100% natural.
+ISO/IEC 17025-accredited Beta Analytic provides high-quality carbon-14 testing to detect synthetic petrochemical-derived adulteration of products claiming to be 100% naturally sourced.
 Based in Miami, Florida, the lab routinely provides results in 5-7 business days.
 Its priority service can provide results in 4 business days or less.
 Beta Analytic reports results according to ASTM D6866 or ISO 16620-2 depending on the client’s requested standard.

 E. Bejar, 2018, Turmeric (Curcuma longa) Root and Rhizome, and Root and Rhizome Extracts, American Botanical Council, (accessed June 2018).